 Identify Routing Bottlenecks

-The Diameter Routing Agent (DRA) is a critical component of the LTE core network.
+The DRA is a critical component of the LTE core network.
 Among its many responsibilities is that of balancing Diameter signaling in the Evolved Packet Core (EPC) between clients and the available destination servers.
 Not only does a DRA balance the load but it must maintain session state when interacting with certain servers to ensure that subscriber activity is properly tracked.

-dsTest is the only solution on the market today that can deliver hundreds of thousands of stateful Diameter transactions per second from clients and servers to test the DRA’s ability to proxy, redirect, and relay.
-Generate traffic simulating subscriber activity from thousands of clients (simulated PCEFs, HSGWs, MMEs, ASs) routed via DRA to hundreds of servers (emulated PCRFs, HSSs, and OCSs).
+dsTest is the only solution on the market today that can deliver hundreds of thousands of stateful Diameter transactions per second from clients and servers to test a DRA network element’s ability to proxy, redirect, and relay. dsTest can simulate subscriber activity from thousands of clients (simulated PCEFs, HSGWs, MMEs, ASs) routed via DRA to hundreds of servers (emulated PCRFs, HSSs, and OCSs).

 Network interface applications are individually licensed, allowing you to purchase only the interface functionality that your test plans require.
 Applications focus on true emulation rather than scripted commands and responses.
 Server node emulators automatically coordinate procedures between interface applications, where applicable, when more than one application is active.
 Surround your server network elements with client interface simulators or use our server node emulators to provide network services for your client network elements.

-With a single one rack unit server, dsTest can host more than 100,000,000 simulated subscribers.
-It can also scale to beyond 5,000 emulated nodes to create a virtual network that routes various traffic types towards the device under test.
-Read more about our Capacity and Performance.
+With a single one rack unit server, dsTest can host hundreds of millions simulated subscribers.
+It can also scale to tens of thousands of emulated nodes to create a virtual network that routes various traffic types towards the device under test.

 Advanced Diameter Testing Features